pancake-library/pancake/documentation/functions/pancake.init().md

-# pancake.init(settings)
+# pancake.init()

 ## Description

 Initiates pancake and defines all pancake variables that are needed for the library to work properly.
 It also starts an animation that plays on start.

 ## Inputs:
 * `settings` <- Table containing all settings of pancake such as window settings, background, physic values and such.
-You can read more about what to include here in [settings](https://github.com/pancake-library/pancake-wiki/wiki/settings) article on the wiki.
+You can read more about what to include here in [settings](http://mightypancake.games/documentation/topics/objects) article in the documentation.

 ## Outputs: